ohmybrew/ohmybrew.github.io/_posts/2016-01-01-polymorphic-and-route-concerns.markdown

 end
 ```

 As you can see above, everything is now in place.
-We convert the `fieldable_type` value we passed in the concern into an module reference and an ID for whose trying to access it. `@object` will not be the User object or Movie object trying to access the metafields.
+We convert the `fieldable_type` value we passed in the concern into a module reference and an ID for whose trying to access it. `@object` will not be the User object or Movie object trying to access the metafields.

 Lastly, we can tie this into the forms for metafields creation/editing: